rust-lang/this-week-in-rust/draft/2022-01-26-this-week-in-rust.md

 ## Crate of the Week

-This week's crate is [cargo-release](https://crates.io/crates/cargo-release), a cargo subcommand that makes every crate release a breeze.
+This week's crate is [html5gum](https://github.com/untitaker/html5gum), a WHATWG HTML spec-compliant HTML5 tokenizer.

-Thanks to [dpc](https://users.rust-lang.org/t/crate-of-the-week/2704/1010) for the suggestion!
+Thanks to [Markus Unterwaditzer](https://users.rust-lang.org/t/crate-of-the-week/2704/1012) for the self-suggestion!

 [Please submit your suggestions and votes for next week][submit_crate]!